Startup Tips: 9 Realistic Business Tips for Emerging Startups

 Trying to do everything alone for too long.
 Being scrappy is great.
 Being a martyr isn’t.
 If you’re working 80-hour weeks and your business isn’t growing, you don’t need to work harder.
 You need to work smarter.
 Identify the tasks that only you can do, and delegate or automate everything else.
 Check out these best apps for small business to streamline the repetitive stuff.

 Building a startup is hard.
 There’s no way around that reality.
 But most of the hard things aren’t mysteries.
 They’re fundamentals that you execute consistently.
 Validate your idea.
 Keep your costs low.
 Focus on one market.
 Build relationships.
 Track your numbers.
 Avoid the first-year mistakes that kill most businesses.
 Do these things well, and you’ll be ahead of 90% of founders who skip them.
+That’s the honest version of business tips for startups, no shortcuts attached.
+If you’re still at square one, my step-by-step guide to how to start a new business covers the setup decisions that come before everything here.

 Frequently Asked Questions